 Customer Segmentation: Definition, Three Benefits and a Best Use Case

-Reaching your targeted audience is crucial to the success of any marketing campaign.
+Reaching your targeted B2B or brand audience is crucial to the success of any marketing campaign.
 If the data you’re using isn’t yielding positive results, you might as well be throwing darts blindfolded in the hope of reaching your target.
 This is where customer segmentation can make all the difference.

 Customer segmentations help marketers and advertisers create promotions and content relevant to their ideal customers.

 Suggested Read: Using Behavioral Data to Ramp Up Segmentation

 Defining Customer Segmentation

 Customer segmentation is simply narrowing down an audience to receive your brand of B2B company’s targeted, relevant messaging — whether it be solely or by any combination of:

 - Seasonal/holiday interests

 - Purchasing histories and more.

 Precisely defining your audience is effective, whether you’re trying to connect with a business professional or the “at-home” consumer.
 An essential step is first deciding which channel(s) to utilize, whether by email, social ads (Facebook, Twitter, etc.) or other forms of digital or traditional advertising.